GENI-NSF/geni-tools/CONTRIBUTING.md

 ## Mailing Lists
 GENI developers discuss general GENI development on dev@geni.net.
-Subscribe here: http://lists.geni.net/mailman/listinfo/dev GCF / geni-tools developers can subscribe to gcf-dev@geni.net here: http://lists.geni.net/mailman/listinfo/gcf-dev
+Subscribe here: http://lists.geni.net/mailman/listinfo/dev

+GCF / geni-tools developers can subscribe to gcf-dev@geni.net here: http://lists.geni.net/mailman/listinfo/gcf-dev

+Omni users may raise issues or get announcements on omni-users@geni.net (subscribe here: http://lists.geni.net/mailman/listinfo/omni-users), or on the general [GENI Users mailing list](https://groups.google.com/forum/#!forum/geni-users).

 ## Tracking Issues
-GCF / geni-tools has numerous existing tickets on our old Trac system: http://trac.gpolab.bbn.com/gcf/.
+GCF / geni-tools has numerous existing tickets on our old Trac system: http://trac.gpolab.bbn.com/gcf.
 Look there first to see if the issue is known, or if there are comments on a suggested solution.

 ## Guidelines
  - geni-nsf projects use the branching model found at